graasp/docs/docs/developer/getting-started.md

 To start using the platform, open `http://localhost:3114`

 Since your backend server is all fresh and new, there are no user accounts yet.
 Register using any email you want (`toto@test.lol`, `test@google.com`) it does not need to be a real email (it should only look like one).
-No emails will leave your computer, everything will be local.
+No emails will leave your computer, everything will be local and handled by the `mailcatcher` container.

 :::warning
-If you have trouble registering, check that you have generated reCaptcha keys and that they are set inside you .env* files (in the backend and in client).
+If you have trouble registering, check that you have generated reCaptcha keys and that they are set inside your .env* files (in the backend and in the client).
 :::

 Once you have registered with an email, open `http://localhost:1080`.
 There you should see a webUI called `MailCatcher`, it is a mail interface where you should see the registration email from graasp.
 Click on the link and continue the procedure.